MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/webview.md

 `WebView` supports the following types of content:

 - HTML & CSS websites &ndash; WebView has full support for websites written using HTML & CSS, including JavaScript support.
-- Documents &ndash; Because WebView is implemented using native components on each platform, WebView is capable of showing documents that are viewable on each platform.
-That means that PDF files work on iOS and Android.
+- Documents &ndash; Because WebView is implemented using native components on each platform, WebView is capable of showing documents in the formats that are supported by the underlying platform.
 - HTML strings &ndash; WebView can show HTML strings from memory.
 - Local Files &ndash; WebView can present any of the content types above embedded in the app.